What is the SFBAA?

 How often does the SFBAA meet?

-Members convene once a month at a sit-down luncheon where there is a presentation on a timely banking law topic.
-Luncheon topics span all practice areas in banking law from regulatory law to litigation, from mortgage and lending laws to technology, from securities law and venture capital law to white collar criminal law.
+Currently, members convene once a month via either a hybrid and/or virtual meeting platform setting for a presentation on a timely banking law topic.
+The luncheon topics span all practice areas in banking law from regulatory developments to litigation, from mortgage and lending laws to technology, from securities law and venture capital law to white collar criminal law.

 How much does it cost to join the SFBAA?
 How do I join?

 There is no fee for membership.
-Please send Dan Wheeler an email at dwheeler@buchalter.com to join our association, and you will be placed on the email invitation list.
-Our monthly luncheon costs $55-62/person (depending on whether you are a solo practioner, in-house counsel, or law firm lawyer) and is non-refundable.
+Please send Ali Baiardo an email at [email protected] to join our association, and you will be placed on the email invitation list.
+For the hybrid in-person and virtual combined luncheon meetings, the fee is $25 for in-person attendance.
+Virtual attendees can attend the meeting via Zoom at no cost.

 When and where are the luncheons?

-Luncheons occur on the first Monday of every month (unless you are notified otherwise) and take place at the City Club of San Francisco, 155 Sansome Street, San Francisco, CA. The Luncheon begins at 11:45 a.m. and ends at approximately 1:30 p.m.
+Luncheons occur on the first Monday of every month (unless you are notified otherwise) and take place in a hybrid and/or virtual meeting platform.
+The Luncheon begins at 12pm and ends at approximately 1pm.
+CLE credit is provided for most programs.